TinoTano/Personal_Research/README.md

 If you did the last change, you will see that now nodes are dividing more times than before (they are creating more tree levels).
 It's good to place a max number of levels to skip node division if it is reached.

-* Impement a max level for the tree to prevent the node division.
+* Implement a max level for tree to prevent excessive node division.

+## Contact

+Feel free to contact me at _elsuperchowchow@gmail.com_